 When it comes to dental care, it's important to know the difference between a dentist and an endodontist.
 Endodontists are specialized dentists who have received two or three additional years of training after dental school.
 They focus on diagnosing and treating tooth pain, and they have more experience and knowledge in performing root canals than general dentists.
 Endodontists complete an average of 25 root canal treatments per week, while general dentists usually do two.

+This means that endodontists tend to be better than general dentists at performing root canals.
+Endodontists also study and receive a Master of Science in Dentistry, so they have a higher level of training in root canal treatments.
 Your dentist wants you to receive the best treatment, so they may refer you to an endodontist if you think you need a dental specialist for further treatment or evaluation.
 Your endodontist may focus on saving your tooth while a general dentist cares about your brushing and flossing habits.

-Endodontists are often referred to as dental detectives because of their ability to locate sources of pain and infection.Your dentist can give you the best care for regular cleanings, but you should choose an endodontist for root canal treatments.
-Endodontists complete an average of 25 endodontic treatments per week, while general dentists can complete an average of 2.This means that while your dentist can perform a handful of root canal treatments for a given month, an endodontist performs them day in and day out. .
+They have the experience and expertise to provide effective treatment for your dental needs.Your dentist can give you the best care for regular cleanings, but you should choose an endodontist for root canal treatments.
+Endodontists complete an average of 25 endodontic treatments per week, while general dentists can complete an average of 2.This means that while your dentist can perform a handful of root canal treatments for a given month, an endodontist performs them day in and day out.